 Maps of Impact

 In the fall of 2017, Upham Woods received a grant from the Environmental Protection Agency (Grant no. EPA-00E02045) to support DOTS programming with a focus on local water quality.
 Collaborators in this project include Escuela Verde and the Urban Ecology Center in Milwaukee, the School District of La Crosse, Northland College and Ashland and Bayfield County Extension programs.
 Check out the project website here.

 Summer 2016: Island of Trinidad and Tobago

-In July 2016, members of UWEX Faculty and Staff joined educators from Omaha, NE on their journey to understanding the Caribbean island country of Trinidad and Tobago.
-Using DOTS pedagogies and digital tools, the data they collected helped inform their inquiries regarding the flora, fauna, climate, geologic past, and cultural presence as they explored coral reefs, rainforests, and everything in between.
-Catch up on the summer’s data collection and questions that have arose from their experiences here.
+In July 2016, members of UWEX Faculty and Staff joined educators from Omaha, NE on their journey to Trinidad and Tobago.
+Using DOTS pedagogy and digital tools, they collected data on the flora, fauna, climate, geologic past, and cultural presence of the region.
+They explored coral reefs, rainforests, and everything in between.
+Catch up on the summer’s data collection and inquiry questions that arose from their experiences here.
 These educators then utilized DOTS kits in their regular classrooms, culminating in a student focused Wisconsin Science Immersion Experience in the Fall of 2017.
 For more on the student experience, click here.

 Engaging At-Rick Populations Outdoors, Digitally (EARPOD)

 A year-long study engaging underserved youth in meaningful outdoor experiences that increased environmental literacy, funded through Wisconsin Environmental Education Board (WEEB) grant.